SciTools/iris/docs/src/userguide/glossary.rst

         |

    NetCDF Format
-        A meteorological file format; this is the data model iris is based on.
-Follows `CF Conventions <http://cfconventions.org/>`_.
+        A flexible file format for storing multi-dimensional array-like data.
+        When Iris loads this format, it also especially recognises and interprets data encoded according to the :term:`CF Conventions`.

         | **Related:** :term:`Fields File (FF) Format`
          **|** :term:`GRIB Format` **|** :term:`Post Processing (PP) Format`